 Most viewers will mistake The Rock ‘n’ Roll Dreams of Duncan Christopher for a retelling of Quevedo’s El buscon.
 That was certainly my impression based on the promotional material.
 But, now that I’ve viewed the finished film, I realize that the parallels are entirely incidental.
 In actuality, director Justin Monroe and writer/actor Jack Roberts have constructed an insidiously brilliant critique of Tulsa politics–Duncan Christopher is, in fact, the story of Tulsa’s last mayoral race.

-The film’s title character is a clueless, D&D-obsessed 30-year-old with a good heart and no musical talent, who plans to compete in a city-wide karaoke competition that he believes will launch him into rock-stardom.
+The film’s title character is a clueless, D&D-obsessed 30-year-old with a good heart and no musical talent, who plans to compete in a city-wide karaoke near me competition that he believes will launch him into rock-stardom.

 The film could well be called The Political Dreams of Tom Adelson.
 Duncan’s blind optimism, misplaced passion and aspirations of grandeur parallel Adelson’s own quixotic adventure as a Democrat who ran on a campaign platform of “Go Green” cheerleading.
 Similarly, Duncan’s cousin/manager Charlie (read: Adelson’s campaign manager, Hilary Kitz) is obsessed with alternative energy sources (his car runs on veggie oil, and he builds a wind-powered generator).
 I don’t know what Kitz drives, but it clearly should be a Prius.